 Have you wondered what is a freight broker?
-A freight broker is someone who assists shippers with loads ready to haul by finding carriers to haul a load.
+A freight broker is someone who assists shippers with freight ready to haul by finding carriers to haul a load.

 Freight brokers can run their own business or work for a freight broker company.
 They are responsible for arranging the transportation and tracking of a load hauled by a freight carrier.

 Freight brokers make it easier for shippers to find quality carriers that are proven to be reliable in hauling a load as instructed.
 Meanwhile, freight brokers help motor carriers potentially earn more by having readily available loads to haul.